 Advantages of buying this property type

-Studio apartments can be a very appealing property type for many individuals.
-Some positive aspects of buying are:
+A studio apartment can be a very appealing property type for many individuals.
+Some positive aspects of buying a studio apartment are that:

-- Cheaper than a regular sized city unit.
+- It’s cheaper than a regular sized city unit.

-- If you are investing, they have high rental return.
+- If you’re investing, they have high rental return.

 Disadvantages of buying this property type

-If you would like to purchase a studio apartment to live in or invest, please contact us on 1300 889 743 or enquire online.
-Our specialist mortgage brokers know which banks will approve your loan.
+If you’d like to purchase a studio apartment to live in or invest, please contact us on 1300 889 743 or fill in our free assessment form.
+Our specialist mortgage brokers know which banks will approve your mortgage.
 Speak to us today!